Youth Darts Information

 Soft-tip darts are made from plastic, and the darts generally are lighter than most steel-tip darts.
 The dartboards are made from plastic, not sisal or cheap paper coils.

 I don't have any information about soft-tip darts on this website.
 However, I do have on another website I write Darts501.com.
 Here is a link to the Soft-tip darts page on the website.

 The only illustration I have of soft-tip darts on the Darts501.com website is that of a professional Soft-tip dartboard.
 Home soft-tip dartboards are readily available and cost around the same as a starting price for a steel-tip sisal dartboard.

 Junior Darts Corporation

-There is also a dedicate Junior Darts Corporation (JDC) that has coaching in a number of counties across the country.
+There is also a dedicate Junior Darts Corporation (JDC) that has coaching in several counties across the country.
 The JDC website has a lot of useful information for young dart players and their parents.
 These include joining fees, coaching courses, tournaments and much more.

-In addition, England, Scotland, Wales and Northern Ireland also have youth teams.
-But don’t think you can just turn up and play for your country, you will have to earn your place in the team first!
+Also, England, Scotland, Wales and Northern Ireland have youth teams.
+But don't think you can just turn up and play for your country, you will have to earn your place in the team first!

 There is quite a lot of information on the web for Junior and youth darts.
-There are also dedicated websites that will give you a host of information and contact details so if you are an inspiring young talented darts thrower and want to get involved in darts in a bigger way then you will be pleased to know most Counties have youth dart teams.
-In addition, there are also darts development schools and coaches that will help you perfect your game.
+There are also dedicated websites that will give you a host of information and contact details.
+So if you are an inspiring young talented darts thrower and want to get involved in darts in a more significant way, then you will be pleased to know most Counties have youth dart teams.
+Also, there are also darts development schools and coaches that will help you perfect your game.